Dionismaximus/Speaking-Club/README.md

   - I confirmed that the colors and font chosen are easily to read and understand with a high contrast ratio.
   - The website has been checked by running it through lighthouse in devtools
 ![Lighthouse test results](assets/images/lighthouse_results.png)

+## Deployment
+- __The site was deployed to GitHub pages.
+The steps to deploy are as follows:__
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected< the page provided the link to the completed website Link to the live site here: <https://dionismaximus.github.io/Speaking-Club/index.html/>

+## Credits
+### Content
+- __The code to make the navigation toggle bar for mobile version of the website partially was taken from the Love Running Project__
+### Media
+- __All icons was taken from <https://fontawesome.com/>__
+- __The images except our place page was taken from <https://pexels.com/>__
+- __The photos for our place page was taken from the official The Linen Weaver - JD Wetherspoon Pub website <https://www.jdwetherspoon.com/pubs/all-pubs/republic-of-ireland/county-cork/the-linen-weaver-cork/>__